wdbm/InfoPeace/README.md

 The beginnings of a collection of ideas for societal-level defences against active disinformation campaigns and strategies or: How I learned to stop worrying and start a collaborative repository to try to address mind-hacking and consider development of Kōans for neo-fascists

+# New here?
+It's ok!

+This is an evolving project, so feel free to add comments or ideas material or remove material or whatnot.
+I guess just try to keep the Markdown pretty neat is all.

 # Some broad ideas

 ## Observable radicalization networks